-Yes, PC classes cover the traditional areas of finance — corporate financial management, investment analysis, and financial institutions and markets.
-But the program — built on a firm liberal arts foundation and reinforced by a values-based philosophy — is anything but traditional.
-Our students learn how to tackle complex financial challenges supported by technology with high professional and ethical standards and a broad-based perspective.
+Providence College School of Business finance classes cover traditional areas of finance — corporate finance, investments, risk management, and financial markets and institutions – with an emphasis on quantitative analysis.
+But the program, built on a firm liberal arts foundation and reinforced by a values-based philosophy, is anything but traditional.
+Our students learn how to tackle complex financial challenges supported high professional and ethical standards, a broad-based perspective, and sophisticated technical tools and data.
 They also gain the practical, out-of-classroom experience that gives them a clear competitive advantage with employers.

 - ACC 203 – Financial Accounting